aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 6 placed in the spell, the radius increases by 10ft, or the duration increases by 1h.

 **Global**: This is one of the greater barrier spells.
-Cast globally it extends over a radius of 800ft, centered on a square/point and lasts for a month.
+Cast globally it extends over a radius of 800ft, centred on a square/point and lasts for a month.
 For every 4MP dice above 24, either the duration increases by a week or the radius increases by 200ft.

 Unlike the local casting, entities that are "diseased"[natural] that enter the area are cured after remaining there for an hour.
 Likewise, an entity immobilised by attempting to enter the spell's area is immobilised until the spell ends and does not make repeated saves against the effect (although the effect can be cured).